Managers face unprecedented challenges beyond their own programs

 And now comes the hard part.
 For decades, managing programs in the aerospace and defense world—especially for the U.S. government—meant simply just trying to run them well and delivering what was promised.
 Yet, as far back as the Packard Commission of the 1980s, the lament has been that the Pentagon, NASA and other federal agencies inevitably disappointed because programs fell short of original requirements, yet still came in late and over budget.
 Nowhere else, and certainly not in the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Program Management Stumbles Into Era Of Austerity".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Program Management Stumbles Into Era Of Austerity".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.